What Front End Programming Languages Should You Learn?

 TypeScript

-TypeScript is a robust and widely used programming language developed by Microsoft, which extends JavaScript by adding static typing and other advanced features.
+TypeScript is a robust and widely used front end language developed by Microsoft, which extends JavaScript by adding static typing and other advanced features.
 TypeScript code transpiles to JavaScript and can run seamlessly wherever JavaScript runs, making it a highly versatile programming language for front-end development.

-TypeScript enhances your developer experience by identifying errors during development and providing fixes, speeding up the development process.
+Web developers love TypeScript because it enhances their experience by identifying runtime errors during development and providing fixes, speeding up the development process.

 TypeScript has a steeper learning curve than JavaScript, and it reduces development speed because an additional compilation step is required.